The Most Beautiful Turkish Bath in Budapest

 - Ladies’ day: Tuesday

-- Mixed Days (bathing suit is compulsory): Saturday, Sunday
+- Mixed Days (bathing suit is compulsory): Friday from 11.00 am all Saturday, Sunday

 Cashier closes 1 hour before the bath’s closing time.